tundeiness/Real-Estate-Tycoon/README.md

   an effective model using machine learning.

 - to practice using the entire suite of machine learning tools at your disposal.

+- 5 core components of the Machine Learning workflow.

 ## Exploratory Analysis